MattDierick/DeviceID-api-server/README.md

 You can import the Postman collection if you want to test through Postman.

+You can find the NodeJS docker image in the Packages section of this repository if you don't want to use the ``docker-compose``.

 # Structure of the API

 The API server has been created with Loopback.io v3.
 This command-cli tool create the structure of the API for you.